liliw-w/rstudio-server-conda_share/README.md

   -  Open the link in your browser.

-### Ref
+### Ref and thanks to

-To understand more how this works, see ref below:
+To understand more about how this works, see ref below:

 - [rstudio server singularity container](https://www.rocker-project.org/use/singularity/)